-The transgender community in Pakistan consists of that group of people which is probably least respected in the entire society.
+The transgender community in Pakistan is that neglected group of people which faces an extremely harsh attitude in our society.

-Discussing transgenders, or more commonly known as khusray, is a taboo.
-We refuse to explain to our kids who they are when we see them on the streets, and we refuse to discuss them in our social circles during general conversation.
+Discussing transgender people, or more commonly known as khusray, is a taboo.
+We refuse to explain to our kids who they are when we see them on the streets, and we refuse to discuss them in our social circles during the general conversation.

-Although the Government has tried to increase the protection towards them, and increased their rights in the society, this third gender still enjoys the least rights among all.
-They are refused education, work, and most are even disowned by their families.
-This being the reason, why, they travel together in packs and groups.
+Although the Government has tried to increase the protection towards them and increased their rights in society, this third gender still enjoys the least rights among all.
+They are refused education, work, and their families even disown most.
+This being the reason why they travel together in packs and groups.

-Some worth mentioning transgenders working in our society include Kami Sid and Aisha Mughal.
+Some worth mentioning transgender people working in our society include Kami Sid and Aisha Mughal.

 Aisha Mughal is Pakistan’s first Transgender teacher, working at a well known local university teaching many students.
-Its heart warming to see the acceptance of the transgender community into the field of teaching, and we hope it will exceed as time passes.
+It is heartwarming to see the acceptance of the transgender community into the field of teaching, and we hope it will exceed as time passes.